 A Westerville 2-Story We Had to Redo

-Two years back we got a call from a homeowner in Westerville.
-Two-story, fiber cement siding, painted late October by a different contractor.
-Final walkthrough was a sunny 58F afternoon and everything looked crisp.
-By April, the paint was lifting in sheets on the north and east walls, and the south wall had blistering near the foundation.
-The first crew had been applying SuperPaint with a 35F floor, hitting mid-50s air temp by afternoon, but never checking the substrate.
-North-wall surface temp at 10 a.m. was in the high 30s.
+The first crew had been applying Sherwin-Williams SuperPaint with a 35F floor, hitting mid-50s air temp by afternoon, but never checking the substrate.
+North-wall surface temp at 10am was in the high 30s.
 The film flashed but never coalesced.
 We scraped, spot primed, and recoated in a proper May window.
 About $11,000 of work the owner paid for twice.

-Late October cold-snap painting destroyed an $11k job.
-The owner thought he was getting in before winter.
+"Late October cold-snap painting destroyed an $11k job.
+The owner thought he was getting in before winter."

-The Columbus Painting Weather Window
+The Columbus Painting Weather Window — Month by Month

 Five Questions to Ask Any Exterior Contractor

-- What product line and sheen are you spec’ing, and what is its minimum surface temp?
+- What product line and sheen are you speccing, and what is its minimum surface temp?
 If they cannot name the TDS floor for the exact paint they are quoting, they are not reading the can.

 - Do you check surface temperature with an infrared thermometer?
 Air temp on a phone is not the number that matters.
 Substrate is.
+A $30 IR thermometer is the minimum tool.

 - How do you handle the dew point if it is within 5F of the air temp?
 The right answer is "we stop earlier than planned and do not lay paint we cannot cure."